AGT relations for sheaves on surfaces: Computing the Ext operator

 Consider the following rational function with coefficients in $K_{\CM_c \times S \times \CM_{c'}}$:

 One may then rewrite \eqref{eqn:gam 1 bis} and \eqref{eqn:gam 2 bis} as:

 Changing the variables $z_i \mapsto \frac {z_i q}m$ in the second formula, we conclude that:

-The only difference between the two integrals is the order of the contours, specifically where the poles at $\{0,\infty\}$ lie in respect to the variables $z_1,...,z_n$.
-Therefore, we conclude that the difference above picks up the poles at 0 and $\infty$ in the various variables.
-However, all such residues are 0, except for:
+The only difference between the two integrals is the location of the poles $\{0,\infty\}$ with respect to the variables $z_1,\dots,z_n$.
+Therefore, we conclude that the difference above picks up the residues at 0 and $\infty$ in the various variables.
+However, all such residues vanish, except for:

 Therefore, formula \eqref{eqn:integral identity 1 bis} implies that:

 which, as an equality of classes on $\CM_c \times S \times \CM_{c'}$, precisely encodes \eqref{eqn:two heis}. \\

 \end{proof}